True Briton (1775 ship): Career

 Captain Kirby sailed from Liverpool on 6 November 1800, together with Will and some other vessels.
+In 1800, 133 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

-She and Will arrived at Bonny some months later.
+Lord Stanley and Will arrived at Bonny some months later.
 There they took on the captain and crew of Diana, which had wrecked.
 Lloyd's List reported that Diana, of Liverpool, Ward, master, had wrecked on the Bonny Bar, but that the crew had been saved, and that Will and Lord Stanley had brought them into Jamaica.

 Lord Stanley arrived at Kingston on 20 April 1801 with 260 captives.
 She had left Liverpool with 37 crew members and she arrived with 35.
 She sailed from Kingston on 12 July, and arrived back at Liverpool on 31 August.
 She had suffered two crew member deaths on her voyage.

-17th enslaving voyage (1804–1805): Captain Thomas Livesley acquired a letter of marque on 21 June 1804.
+17th voyage transporting enslaved people (1804–1805): Captain Thomas Livesley acquired a letter of marque on 21 June 1804.
 He sailed from Liverpool on 23 July 1804.
+In 1804, 147 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

 Lord Stanley acquired captives at Bonny and arrived at Kingston on 22 December with 249 captives.
 She sailed for Liverpool on 21 April 1805 and arrived there on 5 July.
 She had left Liverpool with 34 crew members and had suffered three crew deaths on her voyage.